roboception/rc_visard_ros/rc_hand_eye_calibration_client/README.md

 ### Parameters

-* `host`: The IP address or hostname of the rc_visard that should be calibrated
+* `host`: The IP address or hostname of the rc_visard that should be calibrated.
 * `rc_visard_frame_id`: Name of the frame on the rc_visard when calibrating.
 Default: "camera"
 * `end_effector_frame_id`: Name of the frame calibrated to when using a `robot_mounted` (see below) rc_visard.
 Default: "end_effector".
 * `base_frame_id`: Name of the frame calibrated to when using a statically (externally) mounted rc_visard (`robot_mounted == false`).
 Default: "base_link"
 * `calibration_request_period`: Decimal number, controls the requesting of calibration from the rc_visard.
-Default: 0.0.
+Default: 0.0
-  * If positive: Interval in seconds for automated requests to get the latest calibration
+  * If positive: Interval in seconds for automated requests to get the latest calibration.
-  * If zero: Only request once on startup (default)
+  * If zero: Only request once on startup (default).
   * If negative, the calibration is never requested.
   * In any case, new results will be broadcast when the services `calibrate` or `get_calibration` (see further below) of this node are called.
-* `calibration_publication_period`: Decimal number, controls broadcasting of the calibration on /tf or /tf_static.
+* `calibration_publication_period`: Decimal number, controls broadcasting of the calibration on `/tf` or `/tf_static`.
 Default: 0.0
   * If positive: Interval in seconds.
-  * If negative or zero, the calibration is broadcast on /tf_static only when changed in a manual or periodic calibration request (default)
+  * If negative or zero, the calibration is broadcast on `/tf_static` only when changed in a manual or periodic calibration request (default).

+**Since version 2.7, the device ID can be used instead of the sensor's IP address:**

+* `device`: The ID of the device, i.e. Roboception rc_visard sensor.
+This can be either:
+  * serial number, e.g. `02912345`.
+    IMPORTANT: preceed with a colon (`:02912345`) when passing this on the commandline or setting it via rosparam (see https://github.com/ros/ros_comm/issues/1339).
+    This is not neccessary when specifying it as a string in a launch file.
+  * user defined name (factory default is the name of the rc_visard's model), must be unique among all reachable sensors.

 ### Dynamic reconfigure parameters

-* `grid_width`: The width of the calibration pattern in meters
+* `grid_width`: The width of the calibration pattern in meters.
-* `grid_height`: The height of the calibration pattern in meters
+* `grid_height`: The height of the calibration pattern in meters.
-* `robot_mounted` Whether the camera is mounted on the robot or not
+* `robot_mounted` Whether the camera is mounted on the robot or not.

 Services
 --------